Divorce in Islam: Legal context

 Classical Islamic law is derived from the scriptural sources of Islam (Quran and hadith) using various methodologies developed by different legal schools.
 It was historically interpreted by jurists (muftis) who were expected to give a legal opinion (fatwa) free of charge in response to any query.
-Family disputes are handled in a religious courts presided over by a judge (qadi) who had enough legal education to decide some legal questions and queried a mufti if faced with a difficult legal issue.
+Family disputes are handled in a religious court, presided over by a judge (qadi) who had enough legal education to decide some legal questions, and queried a mufti if faced with a difficult legal issue.
 The judges were active members of the local community and were also involved in informal arbitration, which was the preferred method of resolving disputes.
 In court proceedings, they mediated between the letter of the law and exigences of the local social and moral concerns, with the overarching aim of ensuring social harmony.
-Actual legal practice sometimes deviated from the precepts of the legal school that was dominant in the area, at times to women's benefit and at times to their disadvantage.
+Actual legal practice sometimes deviated from the precepts of the legal school that was dominant in the area, at times to women's benefit, and at times to their disadvantage.
 Members of all social classes and their witnesses argued their cases in court without professional legal representation, though members of the upper class generally did so through a representative.
 Women were commonly involved in litigation, usually as plaintiffs, were assertive in arguing their cases, and they were often treated sympathetically by the judge.
-According to legal doctrine, a woman's testimony in some areas of law carried half the weight of that of a man, though available evidence suggests that practical effects of this rule were limited and the legal standing of women in pre-modern Islam was comparable to or higher than that of their European contemporaries.
+According to legal doctrine, a woman's testimony in some areas of law carried half the weight of that of a man, though available evidence suggests that practical effects of this rule were limited, and the legal standing of women in pre-modern Islam was comparable to or higher than that of their European contemporaries.